We've often referred to a stereo amplifier as the heart of a hi-fi system, the rug that knits a system together.

 A&R Cambridge A60 (1979)

-Arcam shot out of the box with its first product, the A60.
-It was a well-equipped unit, with a decent array of line-level inputs and a capable moving-magnet phono stage, and we were very much taken by its sound quality back in 1979.
+Arcam got off to a flier with its first product, the A60.
+It was a well-equipped amp, with a decent array of line-level inputs and a capable moving-magnet phono stage, and we were very much taken by its sound quality back in 1979.

 To this day, it's still able to showcase the smooth presentation and expressive midrange that made it such a fun and entertaining listen.
 And that wood finish was, indeed still is, rather lovely.